ojaskeer/LoRA-DistilGPT2-IA2/README.md

 This project demonstrates lightweight fine-tuning of a pretrained DistilGPT2 model using **Low-Rank Adaptation (LoRA)**, implemented on a **CPU-only environment** (Dell laptop) with Hugging Face Transformers and PEFT libraries.

-> 📁 Part of IA2 Research Submission — Department of Computer Engineering, KJSCE
+> 📁 Part of IA2 Research Submission

 ---